Skip to main content

 What you’ll taste:

-• 5 wines matched with Greek dishes
+• 5 wines carefully matched with Greek dishes

-• Combinations like Assyrtiko with seafood
+• Pairings like Assyrtiko with grilled octopus or feta

 • Local cheeses and cured meats